FizzyQuizzler/MyVimrc/README.md

 # MyVimrc
-this Repo contains all of the work that I have done to make the Vim Editor my Development Aria pf choice.
-If you have any questions about this setup please reach out to me.
+this Repo contains all of the work that I have done to make the Vim Editor my Development Environment choice.

+Programming Languages that I Write in Vim.
+	- HTML / CSS.
+	- Python.
+	- Java.
+	- JavaScript.
+	- C++

 <h1>List Of Vim Plugins Used...</h1>
 <h2><a href="https://github.com/tpope/vim-pathogen.git">Pathogen</a> : a vim plugin manager.</h2>